Skip to content

 Water softeners do require maintenance, but the tasks involved are generally straightforward.

-Cleaning the Brine Tank: Periodically, the brine tank might need cleaning to remove any build-up or sediment that can accumulate at the bottom.
+Periodically, the brine tank may need cleaning to remove any build-up or sediment that accumulates at the bottom.

 Yes, drinking softened water is perfectly fine.
 The increased sodium content is typically minimal and well within recommended limits, posing no health risks for most people.
 Individuals mindful of sodium intake might regard this increased sodium intake as something to be mindful of however, the additional sodium present in softened water is usually minimal, potentially having a minor impact on overall sodium intake, especially since dietary sodium is predominantly obtained from food sources.